Endometriosis for Parents: All Guides

 When do the effects of leuprolide acetate go away?

-Can my daughter take leuprolide acetate forever?
+Can my child take leuprolide acetate forever?

 Research has shown that long term use of Leuprolide acetate alone can cause bone density loss.
 Bone density loss is a big concern especially if there is a family history of osteoporosis.
 Osteoporosis causes our bones to become fragile and break more easily.
-“Add–back” therapy can help prevent loss of bone density, which may allow your daughter to stay on the medicine longer.
+“Add–back” therapy can help prevent loss of bone density, which may allow your child to stay on the medicine longer.

 What is bone density?

 Bone density is a measurement of how solid and strong our bones are.
 Bones need to be strong and solid so they do not break easily.
 The adolescent and young adult years are important for bone development.
 Weak bones during the teenage years may negatively impact bone health later in life.
-Our bones need lots of nutrients, especially calcium and vitamin D. It is also important that your daughter eat a well–balanced diet, take a vitamin D supplement, and include foods high in calcium.
+Our bones need lots of nutrients, especially calcium and vitamin D. It is also important that your child eat a well–balanced diet, take a vitamin D supplement, and include foods high in calcium.

 Yes.
-Your daughter will likely be instructed to take a calcium and vitamin D supplement.
+Your child will likely be instructed to take a calcium and vitamin D supplement.
 Calcium works to build and maintain bone density.
 Vitamin D improves the absorption of calcium.
 Make sure to divide your daily dose of calcium, if taking more than 500mg.
 Your body can only absorb so much at once.

 • Participating in a form of *weight bearing exercise every day